asim/website/index.md

     <p>I'm Asim Aslam.
 The founder of <a href="https://m3o.com">Micro</a>,
       creator of the open source Go framework
       <a href="https://go-micro.dev">Go Micro</a>
-       and am a technologist by training.
+       and a technologist by training.
     </p>
   </div>